frankyangdev/Docker-Learning/Docker-Learning/Task6-pratice-LearningNotes.md

 access Docker Hub from any workflows you create.
 To do this:

-Add your Docker ID as a secret to GitHub.
+Add your Docker ID as a secret to GitHub project(my exmaple project [DockerDemowithGithubActions](https://github.com/frankyangdev/DockerDemowithGithubActions).
 Navigate to your GitHub repository and click Settings > Secrets > New secret.

 Create a new secret with the name DOCKER_HUB_USERNAME and your Docker ID as value.